 Housing related decisions and expenditures represent another spending category in which there are important institutional differences between the countries that may affect levels and age paths of expenditures at older ages.
-We have provided evidence in other work that there exists far less geographical mobility in Britain compared to the United States and more downsizing in the US compared to the UK as a meaningful fraction of older Americans move to smaller homes (i.e., fewer rooms) with little evidence of such downsizing in Britain (Banks et al. (2010;2012)).
+We have provided evidence in other work that there exists far less geographical mobility in Britain compared to the United States and more downsizing in the US compared to the UK as a meaningful fraction of older Americans move to smaller homes (i.e., fewer rooms) with little evidence of such downsizing in Britain (Banks et al. 2010; 2012).
 While this lower rate of British mobility was characteristic of both owners and renters, the differential was particularly high among renters.

 For British households over age 50, the probability of being a homeowner is about thirteen percentage points lower than for an American household, a deficit mostly offset by a higher probability of renting in highly subsidized 'social' housing.
 The major secular changes in housing tenure at older ages have decidedly taken place in the UK and not the US.
 The fraction of older British people owning their own home increased by almost thirty percentage points (from less than half to over 80 percent) from the 1908-12 cohort to the 1943-47 cohort.
+In contrast over the same set of birth cohorts and age groups, the fraction of older American households who were home owners has remained relatively stable at around 80 percent.